Yue-Zhengyuan/Lectures/Classical_Mechanics/Intro_to_Linear_Algebra/1-Linear_Transformation.md

     (Later in your life you will have to deal with *complex* numbers, but now we restrict ourselves to the real world.)

-I will not show the general (more abstract) definition of vector spaces in mathematics, which can be found on [Wikipedia][vec_space] or in any textbook on linear algebra (I personally recommend Chapter 7 and 8 of *Mathematical Methods for Physics and Engineering* (3rd Edition) by Riley, Hobson and Bence).

 [vec_space]: https://en.wikipedia.org/wiki/Vector_space

 ### Linear Independence

+First we introduce an commonly encountered concept in linear algebra.
 Consider a set of vectors $e_1, e_2, ..., e_n \in V$.
 Since we have vector addition and scalar multiplication in the vector space $V$, we can construct a *linear combination* of them, with (real) coefficients $v_1, ..., v_n$:

 $$
 v = v_1 e_1 + \cdots + v_n e_n